 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
 Have fun in Italy, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.

 We have used World Nomads for years now and I have personally made several claims.
 Why not get a quote from them yourself?

 Do be sure to read the terms and conditions to make sure that the policy covers your needs.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!

 For the food alone, Italy is worth a trip or even multiple trips.
 Then there’s driving around Tuscan wine country, exploring the rocky coast of Calabria and beach-hopping in Sardinia.
 There’s literally a ton of stuff to be getting on with when you’re planning a backpacking excursion to Italy.
 Because it pays to travel smart, we’ve decided to share with you our pro travel tips for Italy.

 - Keep away from protests – they can occur without any warning in the cities, and they’re not fun to get caught up in.